 The Inland Empire Ronald McDonald House opened in 1996.
 For more information about the history of Ronald McDonald Charities of Southern California, click here.

 How many rooms does the Inland Empire Ronald McDonald House have?

-The Inland Empire Ronald McDonald House has 21 rooms available for families at the House, as well as an offsite duplex that can accomodate up to 3 additional families.
+The Inland Empire Ronald McDonald House has 54 rooms available for families at the House with some additional room for day use availability

 Where is the Inland Empire Ronald McDonald House located?

 Please click here for our contact information, including our address.

 How can I stay at the Inland Empire Ronald McDonald House?

 Contact the social service department at the hospital where your child will receive treatment.
 They will assist in submitting a Room Referral Request for the day that you intend to arrive.
 Because each child's treatment is unique, a family’s stay at the House is unpredictable.
 Therefore we are unable to confirm room reservations for your stay prior to your arrival.
 You will receive a call the day of your anticipated arrival date from the Inland Empire Ronald McDonald House to confirm occupancy availability.
 You will also be notified if the House is at full capacity.
 The maximum length of stay at a Ronald McDonald House is based on room demand and is determined on a local basis.

 How much does it cost to stay at the Inland Empire Ronald McDonald House?